terrytangyuan/tensorflow-basic-exercises/README.md

 # CCASA 2017 TensorFlow Exercise

-This repo include exercises for TensorFlow tutorial presented at 2017 CCASA Conference on Recent Advances in Machine Learning.
-Answers will be posted after the conference.
+This repo contains exercises for TensorFlow tutorial presented at 2017 CCASA Conference on Recent Advances in Machine Learning.
+Answers to the exercises will be posted after the conference.

 # Software Requirements